ermalaliraj/ejbconcurrency/README.md

 - `ejbconcurrency-ear.ear`   - to be deployed on jboss
 - `dashboardclient.jar`      - to test the EJB from the command line

-Example, to call the EJB using the implementation with _EntityManager_ use the following command:
+Example, to call the EJB using the implementation with _EntityManager_ and send 10 _points_ to the _dashboard_ use the following command:
 ```
 $ java -jar dashboardclient.jar 1 10
 ```